-Erectile dysfunction (ED) has always had a social stigma attached to it which prevents many patients to discuss it openly and freely.
-This has led to a lack of research into erectile dysfunction so patients are often unable to link causes of erectile dysfunction to other health conditions.
+Erectile dysfunction (ED) has always had a social stigma attached to it which prevents many patients from discussing it openly and freely.
+This has led to a lack of research into erectile dysfunction, so patients are often unable to link causes of erectile dysfunction to other health conditions.
 NHS statistics indicate 50% of men between the age of 40 and 70 will suffer from erectile dysfunction at least once in their life.
-The figures are based on research which might have pros and cons but it does allow us to identify the scale of the problem.
-We know from past research and investigations carried out there are a number of causes of erectile dysfunction.
+The figures are based on research which might have pros and cons, but it does allow us to identify the scale of the problem.
+We know from past research and investigations carried out there are several causes of erectile dysfunction.
 These can be split into two categories, psychological and physiological which have an effect on the blood flow, hormone production and neural signals directly linked to the penis.

 We will explore these causes of erectile dysfunction in detail below to gain an understanding of the condition in general and raise awareness for patients who currently suffer from ED as well as provide different erectile dysfunction treatment options.

-Atherosclerosis constricts the arteries and reduces the blood flow which is essential for achieving and maintaining an erection.
-A counter positive of this condition is that erectile dysfunction is an early warning of atherosclerosis that can give people the opportunity to get treatment quicker and change their lifestyle to slow it down.
+Atherosclerosis constricts the arteries and reduces the blood flow, which is essential for achieving and maintaining an erection.
+A counter positive of this condition is that erectile dysfunction is an early warning of atherosclerosis that can allow people to get treatment quicker and change their lifestyle to slow it down.
 High cholesterol is quite similar to atherosclerosis in that it can also damage the functionality of the arteries that are critical for achieving an erection.

-Hypertension another name for what is commonly known as high blood pressure can affect men is various ways leading to erection problems.
-Hypertension can mainly distort the function of the arteries around the penis which leads to a lack of adequate blood flow to achieve an erection.
+Hypertension, another name for what is commonly known as high blood pressure, can affect men in various ways leading to erection problems.
+Hypertension can mainly distort the function of the arteries around the penis, which leads to a lack of adequate blood flow to achieve an erection.
 It also affects the muscles in the penis which are unable to relax and achieve an erection.
-High blood pressure treatment is often in the form of beta-blockers which can damage never signals important for achieving an erection.
-Other forms of blood thinning treatment can also reduce the pressure of the flow of blood to the penis and also contribute to erectile dysfunction.
+High blood pressure treatment is often in the form of beta-blockers which can damage never signals essential for achieving an erection.
+Other forms of blood-thinning therapy can also reduce the pressure of the flow of blood to the penis and also contribute to erectile dysfunction.

 According to some research men with diabetes are 35%-75% more likely to suffer from erectile dysfunction.
 This high percentage of risk is related to the arteries around the penis being damaged.
-The medication used for diabetes or heart conditions can have negative interactions with drugs used to treat erectile dysfunction, therefore it is often difficult to treat diabetics with ED.
+The medication used for diabetes or heart conditions can have harmful interactions with drugs used to treat erectile dysfunction; therefore, it is often challenging to treat people with diabetes with ED.
 Levitra is deemed to be the most suitable ED medicine to be used in diabetic patients with erectile dysfunction.

 Erectile dysfunction is common amongst multiple sclerosis patients.
 The cause here again is mainly related to nerve impairment and disruption to nerve impulses often seen in MS patients.
 This can lead to difficulty achieving and maintaining an erection.